Gaia Data Release 3: Microlensing Events from All Over the Sky: Results

 \subsection{Properties of the events}

-Figure \ref{fig:histt0} shows the distribution of times of the maximum ($\tmax$) of events from Sample~A,~B and their overlap~(A+B) from Level~0 microlensing model fit.
+Figure \ref{fig:histt0} shows the distribution of the times of the maximum ($\tmax$) of events from Sample~A,~B, and their overlap~(A+B) from the Level~0 microlensing model fit.
 The application of filtering on the moment of the maximum of an event resulted in the cuts seen for Sample~A, where events found automatically have been restricted to fall within the \gdr{3} data time-span.
-This filter was not applied for Sample~B (the events from literature which had enough \gaia data to derive their parameters) and there are some events with their maxima outside of \gdr{3} time-span.
-All of these are the events with time-scales longer than 100~days, hence their light curves are still well defined within the \gdr{3} data time window.
+This filter was not applied for Sample~B (events from the literature with sufficient \gaia data to derive their parameters) and there are some events with their maxima outside of the \gdr{3} time-span.
+All of these are the events with timescales longer than 100~days, and therefore their light curves are still well defined within the \gdr{3} data time window.

 The distribution of \gmag baseline magnitudes found in the fitting procedure at Level~0 ({\verb paczynski0_g0 }) is shown in Figure \ref{fig:histmag0}.
 The full sample contains events with a baseline spanning a very wide range of magnitudes, from 13 to 21~mag.
 However, due to filtering of events fainter than 19~mag in the baseline, the Sample~A does not contain fainter events, while the Sample~B contains 98~events between 19 and 21~mag in \gmag, with the faintest baseline being 20.97~mag for GaiaDR3-ULENS-363/OGLE-2017-BLG-0116/ KMT-2017-BLG-1029 (sourceid=4067300223660786304).
 At the other end of the magnitude scale, there is a number of events with very bright baselines, with as many as 65~events brighter than \gmag$=17$~mag.
-The brightest in the sample (sourceid = 6059400613544951552) has a baseline of \gmag=13.58~mag hence it holds an alias name GaiaDR3-ULENS-001.
+The brightest in the sample (sourceid = 6059400613544951552) has a baseline of \gmag=13.58~mag and therefore it holds an alias name GaiaDR3-ULENS-001.
 Such bright events are going to be the most suited for \gaia astrometric time-series studies, as shown in \cite{2018Rybicki}.
-Out of eight events brighter than \gmag$=15$ mag, six are new events, not seen by any other survey (see Section \ref{sec:xm}).
+Of eight events brighter than \gmag$=15$ mag, six are new events that have not been seen by any other survey (see Section \ref{sec:xm}).